The Hummel Family is originally from present-day Baden- Württemberg, Germany. This area of Germany is the former Kingdom of Württemberg.

-The Kingdom of Württemberg was the German-speaking Kingdom that existed from 1805 to 1918.
+The Kingdom of Württemberg was a German-speaking Kingdom from 1805 to 1918.
 It’s located in the area that is now present-day Baden-Württemberg, Germany.

 This area of present-day Germany is culturally and linguistically Swabia.
 Swabia’s name comes from the medieval Duchy of Swabia, where the inhabitants in this part of Germany were called Alemanni or Suebi.
 The people in this area speak Swabian German.

 Many Swabian surnames end with -le, -el, -ehl, and -lin.
 This is why our name Hummel has a Swabian origin, as it also ends in -el.

 Württemberg was also formally spelled Würtemberg and Wirtemberg.
 It is an area that is located in the southwestern part of Germany.
 From 1495 to 1806, it was part of the Holy Roman Empire.